I am not sure who else needs to hear this but the pandemic is taking over our mind and is hijacking our energy.

 Yes, with all we have to accomplish daily the resistance for most of us is very high to write unless it is a shopping list or simple to do list.
 It takes time, we don’t know what to write, it can be even scary.

 For my part I always thought Journalling is writing a diary and I just don’t have the patience as an adult to write down single events of my day.
-I actually find it a bit profane still to muse about my breakfast, starting the washing machine, checking emails …but wait!
-There are incredible moments in between, don’t we all do that instagram shot of the flower on our balcony we just watered before that run in the park, the smoothie bowl or our kids making funny faces…and it can be therapy to do it daily (think: Gratitude journal, 3 things we were grateful for today!).
+I actually find it a bit profane still to muse about my breakfast, starting the washing machine, checking emails …. but wait!
+There are incredible moments in between.
+Don’t we all capture that instagram shot of the flower on our balcony we just watered before that run in the park?
+The smoothie bowl or our kids making funny faces … and it can be therapy to do it daily (think: Gratitude journal, 3 things we were grateful for today!).

 When it comes to complex goals that seem to be not achievable in the first place, and that require a large invest from our side on figuring things out, a pandemic to stop, motivation, money, time and courage it helps to journal in a more advanced way.
 Here I add three things to the rational way to define a goal in a ‚smart‘ way: no limitation in terms of correctness, feelings and intuition.
 It really helps to free-style write without correcting oneself and write out your thoughts in a stream of consciousness.
 This way one gets a clearer picture on deeper laying longings and their limitations, it is a way to unleash creativity if we are stuck not knowing what we want to achieve exactly and the how.
 A special technique that includes guiding questions then allows to connect with the goal as if it already happened.
 To achieve transformational goals it is important to go beyond check-lists, smart goals and visions.
 This is because your core beliefs and values drive what you do.
 If you’re unconscious of these, you can unwittingly sabotage your dreams.